Learn More About Cancer Research

 In addition to possibly finding better or more effective treatments, the information collected during your trial provides valuable information about cancer.
 This information helps researchers better understand different cancer types and can possibly save lives in the future.

-Comprehensive offers more than 170 Phase I, II and III clinical research studies in Nevada each year.
-For more information on active clinical research studies available at Comprehensive, please click here.
+Comprehensive Cancer offers more than 170 Phase I, II and III clinical research studies in Nevada each year.
+For more information on active clinical research studies available at CCCN, please click here.